berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - [Data Collection and Preprocessing](#data-collection-and-preprocessing)

 # Project Overview
 I am Beril Nur Serbest, a Computer Science and Engineering student in Sabancı University.
-I am conducting this project as a part of DSA210 couse.
+I am making  this project for DSA210 couse.
 This study focuses on examining how different phases of menstrual cycle influence study focus among female students in Turkey.
-By analyzing self tracked data collected with Google Forms, this study aims to uncover patterns in cognitive focus and learning efficiency accross different menstrual phases.
+By analyzing self tracked data collected with Google Forms, this study aims to observe cognitive focus and learning efficiency patterns accross different menstrual phases.

 # Motivation
 Menstrual cycle periods can effect physical activity levels, mood and cognitive performance due to hormonal fluctuations and physical pains which can influence the study habbits and focus of a person.
 Understanding the relation between menstrual cycle and stdy focus can help female strudents: